Digital marketing is, “the promotion of your brand through digital media,” and it’s been increasingly popular since 2000.

 To grab people’s attention, be interesting.
 Don’t repeat the same old thing.
 If you feel stuck, go outside, listen to some music, anything that can spark your imagination and get you inspired.
 Don’t try to be perfect.
 Let yourself be silly and try out new things.

 Here’s a detailed guide on content curation.

-SEO stands for Searching Engine Optimization, and it’s what makes your blog content rank on the first page of Google, no payment involved.
+SEO stands for Search Engine Optimization, and it’s what makes your blog content rank on the first page of Google, with no payment involved.
 This means it gets you organic traffic.